 See the Adoption/surrogacy leave process for further details.

 Can I attend appointments related to the adoption?

-Members of staff who are potential applicants for parental orders in relation to children born to surrogate mothers are entitled to paid to time off to accompany the pregnant woman to two antenatal appointments.
+Members of staff who are potential applicants for parental orders in relation to children born to surrogate individuals are entitled to paid to time off to accompany the pregnant individual to two antenatal appointments.